tokyramarozaka/social-media/README.md

 # How to use ?
 1. Make sure you have PostgreSQL version 10 or higher installed on your OS (version 14 was used at the time of writing);
-2. To create the database and its tables : run the `social_media.sql` in your PostgreSQL terminal;
+2. To create the database and its tables : create a database, and run the `social_media.sql` in your PostgreSQL terminal;
 3. On PSQL, simply run : `\i absolute/path/to/file`
 4. Run the `initializeMock.sql` file to insert some mock accounts, aftewards, you can run the other mocks in the mocks folder in order :
 - `1_mockInvites.sql`,